DorahelyS/Phase_1_Project/README.md

 # USER EXPERIENCE

-	•	Once the page loads, the user can view each animal redendered to the webapge from the public API
-	•	The user can mouseover an image to see adopt me image
- 	•	The user can mouseout adopt me image to revert back to dog image
-    •   	Submit event new pet
+	•Once the page loads, the user can view each animal redendered to the webgiapge from the public API •The user can mouseover an image to see adopt me image •The user can mouseout adopt me image to revert back to dog image •Submit event new pet
-    •   	Stretch goal - submit event for adoption
+    •Stretch goal - submit event for adoption
-	•	Stretch goal - user can click a button and enter dark mode
-	•	Stretch goal - while in dark mode user can click a button that says revert.
+	•Stretch goal - user can click a button and enter dark mode •Stretch goal - while in dark mode user can click a button that says revert.
 Onclick the page returns to normal mode

 # MVP